-Symbols, tools, and metaphors
+Symbols, tools, and metaphors in spirituality

 The collective unconscious